 Photographer Enrico Bossan has been leading editorial projects for years, discovering young talents, teaching and serving as a mentor.
 Since 2005, Bossan has been head of Photography at Fabrica Research Centre, and in 2006 was appointed Editorial Director of Colors Magazine.
 Since January 2014, he has been in charge of Editorial at Fabrica, as well.
 Bossan curates exhibitions, installations and performances, and oversees the FFF Award.
 As Editorial Director at Fabrica, he has also published a series of books and multimedia projects.
 Having started his career as a photojournalist 30 years ago, Bossan's works have been published in important international magazines, and he has published 10 photobooks of his own work.
 He also serves as curator for various festivals around the world.

 Enrico Stefanelli is the founder and artistic director of Photolux Festival, the biennial of photography in Lucca, Italy.
 He has curated several exhibitions including: Tim Hetherington, Jan Saudek, Horst P. Horst, VII Agency, Nobuyoshy Araki, Boris Mikhailov and David Douglas Duncan.
-Since 2010, he is the Italian curator of the European Photo Exhibition Award.
+From 2010 to 2017, he was the Italian curator of the European Photo Exhibition Award.
 Enrico is a photographer and journalist and teaches photography in workshops.
 He has written articles and contributions on photography for several catalogs, books and magazines.
 He participates in portfolio reviews around the world, serves on international photography juries, and is a member of the nominating committee for the Joop Swart Masterclass at World Press Photo.
 He is also the nominator for the Leica Oskar Barnack Award and Prix Pictet.

 Evan Pricco is the current Editor-in-Chief of Juxtapoz Magazine, a leading international art and culture magazine founded in 1994.
 He has worked with the magazine for over 9 years, curating groundbreaking special issues and projects on public art, political art, contemporary African art, as well as Juxtapoz' book series.
 When he was younger, Evan wanted to be a baseball player.
 Then a writer.
 Then a therapist.
 Then a baseball player again.
 He has since settled on art editor and appreciator of Frank Stella, Takashi Murakami, and Steve Powers.